 As mentioned before, cockroaches are carriers of disease causing pathogens and some of these can make a person gravely ill.
 These diseases are not passed directly from the cockroaches so they are not direct vectors.
 They are usually passed on from the stuff that they have contaminated.
 Below are some of the pathogens spread by cockroaches:

 These bacteria infect the intestinal tract and cause Typhoid.
 Typhoid is highly contagious and is spread most commonly through water and food that has been contaminated by it.
 It is common in areas with poor sanitary conditions.
-Symptoms of salmonella infection typically include abdominal cramps, nausea, vomiting, diarrhea and fever.
-There may also be dehydration due to the diarrhea.
+Symptoms of salmonella infection typically include abdominal cramps, nausea, vomiting, diarrhea, and fever.
+There may also be dehydration due to diarrhea.
 If treated, a patient can usually recover from the infection in a week to 10 days.
 Full recovery of the intestines takes more time though.
 If left untreated, however, the infection can also spread beyond the intestines and can become life-threatening.

 Yersinia Pestis Bacterium.

-This bacterium is known to spread bubonic plague that killed over 50 million people about 600 years ago.
+This bacterium is known to spread a bubonic plague that killed over 50 million people about 600 years ago.
 Thankfully, medical advances have allowed us to cure the diseases however, an infected person still requires immediate medical attention.
-Symptoms of the disease include high fever, muscular cramps and swollen lymph nodes.
+Symptoms of the disease include high fever, muscular cramps, and swollen lymph nodes.

 Vibrio cholera, as must be clear from the name, causes Cholera.
 In the past, this too was a serious epidemic with many many people dying.
 It is most commonly found in areas with poor hygiene, as our cockroaches.
 If the bugs pick up the bacteria, they can spread it about, contaminating food and water with it.
 This disease is easily spread through such mediums.
 Its symptoms include acute diarrhea, which can cause severe dehydration.

-How roach infestations can impact your health & how to Avoid them.
+How roach infestations can impact your health & how to avoid them.

 The first way to avoid an infestation is to maintain a clean environment, especially around the kitchen.
 Since they hide in warm places, make sure you clean up being appliances like refrigerators.
 It is especially important to get rid of any tidbits of food.
 Avoid leaving food exposed in the kitchen or in cabinets.
-Use air tight seals or containers.
-Also try not to leave dirty dishes in the sink as they are sure to attract roaches.
+Use airtight seals or containers.
+Also, try not to leave dirty dishes in the sink as they are sure to attract roaches.
 Cutting off their access to their hiding places is also a good deterrent for infestations.
 Fill up any cracks in walls.
 If there are any points in your house that could potentially allow them entry, seal them up.
 Clean up your trash cans regularly.
-Also avoid leaving cardboard boxes around as these too get occupied by roaches.
+Also, avoid leaving cardboard boxes around as these too get occupied by roaches.

 How to Get Rid of Cockroaches.

 While insecticide sprays are the first thing you think off to get rid of roaches, there are other even better products out there.
 Spraying large areas with insecticides can be harmful to humans, other harmless organisms as well as the environment.
 Cockroach baits are a more focused solution.
 These baits are usually made out of a certain type of gel.
 Roaches mistake them for food and when they feed on them, they ingest the insecticide within them which results in their extermination.
-I use tempo sc ultra for cockroach infestation and it works pretty good if used well.
+I use tempo sc ultra for cockroach infestation and it works pretty well if used well.

 There are also powders containing boric acid that effectively remove cockroaches.
 When carefully scattered in their potential hiding places, the powder inevitably comes into contact with them, killing them.

 Finally, like mouse traps, there are also cockroach traps.
-These are normally set up with a bait.
+These are normally set up with bait.
 When cockroaches come into contact with the trap, an adhesive on it prevents them from detaching so they remain stuck to it.
 Traps may not be a good solution for serious infestations though, because they cannot trap more than a few roaches in a single go.
 Also in case of serious infestations, it does well to get professional help.
 A professional can guide you better as to how to go about the extermination and avoid future infestations.

 Conclusion of how roach infestations can impact your health.